InCrease-DevOps/accesible-moodle/README.md

 ## Installation

-In the first stage, untill the full installer is needed, you will need a couple of things installed on your computer:
+In the first stage, untill the full installer is ready, you will need a couple of things installed on your computer:

 - [Vagrant ](http://www.vagrantup.com/)